 |Predatory Behavior||– Ambush predator that wraps its front legs around prey and takes them to the ground |

 – Very quiet, thoughtful hunters that examine potential prey before attacking

 – Soft feet allows for a bobcat to walk and run very quietly

 – Uses a fatal bite to kill prey many times their size

-The Key Factors in a Fight Between Mountain Lion and Bobcat
+The Key Factors in a Fight Between Mountain Lion vs Bobcat

-Although the mountain lion and bobcat are best described as two large cats that share many behaviors, the truth is that they have some very important key differences between one another.
+Although the bobcat and mountain lion are best described as two large cats that share many behaviors, the truth is that they have some very important key differences from one another.

-As with most fights, the battle between mountain lion vs bobcat will be decided by physical features as well as their ability to fight.
+As with most fights, the battle between a bobcat and mountain lion will be decided by physical features as well as their ability to fight.
 We’ll show you several key factors that will impact our determination of which of these large cats would win in a battle.